Go Ad-Free

 Should Your Doctor Know You Are Not Sleeping?

-If you are not sleeping as much as you need to, your health could suffer.
-That's why you should tell your doctor, and look for nondrug approaches to overcome insomnia.
+If you are sleeping less than you need to, your health could suffer.
+Ask your doctor about nondrug approaches such as melatonin.

 The Effects of Sleeping Less Than Six Hours Nightly: